CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/4-Sales-Demo.md

 ## Task 2: Copilot in Word

-We'll now ask Copilot to expand on these strategies and draft proposals on how to implement them.
+In this task, you'll ask Copilot to expand on these strategies and draft proposals on how to implement them.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **Word (2)** under Apps section.